Who is Exempt From Property Taxes in Canada?

 Before diving into who qualifies for these exemptions, it’s essential to comprehend the rationale behind them.
 Simply put, tax exemptions exist to promote specific social, economic, or policy objectives.
 By offering a break in taxes, governments aim to support particular groups, stimulate specific sectors of the economy, or even promote specific types of property use.

-Related Article: How Long Do You Have to Live in a Property to Avoid Capital Gains Tax Canada?
+Related Article: How Long Do You Have to Live in a House to Avoid Capital Gains Tax Canada?

 Related Article: Does Property Tax Increase After Buying a House in Ontario?